dominickpastore/ruddr/docs/development.rst

 several common types of APIs.
 Each of these provides certain abstract methods appropriate to the specific style of API they support.

-**To create an updater:** Create a class that inherits from one of these base classes, listed below, and implement its abstract methods as described under :ref:`high level updaters`.
+To create an updater, create a class that inherits from one of those base classes, listed below, and implement its abstract methods as described under :ref:`high level updaters`.